 Signs of shock include:

 - A weak and rapid pulse

-Lackluster eyes that seem to stare
+- Dull eyes that seem to stare

 A baby in shock might be conscious or unconscious.
-If you suspect your baby is in shock, immediately call 911 or your local emergency number.

 When to see a doctor